nuxeo/nuxeo/addons/nuxeo-duoweb-authentication/README.md

 - You will be able to enroll at Duo and control login access through [applications or by sms/call](https://duosecurity.com/product#effective).

 Note: Your machine needs internet access.
-If you have a proxy setting, skip the mp-init and mp-install steps at first, just do nuxeoctl start and run the wizard where you will be asked your proxy settings.
+If you have a proxy setting, configure it before starting Nuxeo, see the `nuxeo.http.proxy.*` [configuration parameters](https://doc.nuxeo.com/n/DyM).

 ### Login Plugin Configuration: